HBMLP 2023

-Applications for the 2023 Summer Humanistic Buddhist Monastic Life Program are now open, with limited space available.
+Applications for the 2025 Summer Humanistic Buddhist Monastic Life

-We will consider applications on a rolling basis.
-Please submit your application early for the best chance
+We will consider applications until March 31st.
+Please submit your application early for the best chance of acceptance.

 Program Overview and Objectives